-Similar to our free IMAT course we wrote in the past couple of years, we will release this simulator first of all as ‘early access’ to our amazing patrons that support this non-profit cause, they help us to pay for the app development, server costs, recording gear, graphic designers, developers and to also promote EnterMedSchool on different platforms!
-We aim to release this IMAT Simulator publically around a week or so before IMAT 2021.
-Still, if you’d like to support our goal and gain access to the simulator a few weeks before the official release, you can become a patron and support our cause, to gain early access to many features we are testing and creating on the website!
+Similar to our free IMAT course we wrote in the past couple of years, we will release this simulator first of all as ‘early access’ to our donors that support this non-profit cause, they help us to pay for the app development, server costs, recording gear, graphic designers, developers and to also promote EnterMedSchool on different platforms!
+We aim to release this IMAT Simulator publically around a week or so before IMAT 2022.
+Still, if you’d like to support our goal and gain access to the simulator answers before the official release, you can donate by subscribing to this course, and support our cause, to gain early access to many features we are testing and creating on the website!

 A note from Ari Horesh, the Found of EnterMedSchool: One of the most important things many of my students are forgetting is the fact that a simulation and the exam itself are completely different.
 The aspect of stress management, choosing which topic to start from and which topics you should review in the last few weeks before the IMAT exam, is more important than reviewing the entire syllabus.
 Using past papers, such as the IB, IMAT, BMAT, TSAs, or this simulator, will give you a better idea of what you should focus on to find your weak spots.
 The questions set I created for this new feature on EnterMedSchool was created after reviewing thousands of questions and analyzing the highest yield points to study, the most important traps to notice, and the most important subjects to review are.
 I wrote close to 150 pages of summaries and worked solutions for the simulator, which mentions the most important things (in my opinion, of course) to choose to study in the last couple of weeks before the IMAT exam.